BACHELOR OF SCIENCE IN SOCIAL WORK (BSSW)

 Students with Special Needs

 Federal law prohibits discrimination on the basis of a disability.
-Under the guidelines of the American with Disabilities Act, the College will provide reasonable accommodations to persons with documented disabilities.
-Therefore, if a student is in need of or have any questions regarding accommodations or services, the student can contact Mr. Anthony Phifer, Director, Office of Services for the Differently- Abled.
-E-mail: email@example.com or visit the Office in Rm.
+Under the guidelines of the Americans with Disabilities Act, the College will provide reasonable accommodations to persons with documented disabilities.
+Therefore, if a student is in need of or has any questions regarding accommodations or services, the student can contact Mr. Anthony Phifer, Director, Office of Accessibility and Accommodation Services.
+E-mail: firstname.lastname@example.org or visit the Office in Rm.
 B1011 or call (718) 270-5027 to arrange necessary accommodation(s).
 Any information provided to the office is confidential and will not be released without the student’s permission.

 Program Accreditation Status